turtle96/taskell/docs/UserGuide.md

 Example: `find-tag` homework essay cs2103<br>
 Displays a list of tasks having tagged as either 'homework', 'essay', or 'cs2103'.
  <br><p align="center"><img src="images/screenshots/find_cs2010_results.png" width="800"></br> <br>
-Figure 4: Keying in `find` cs2010 displays list of tasks with 'cs2010' as one of the keywords in task description
+Figure 4: `find` cs2010 displays list of tasks with 'cs2010' as one of the keywords in task description

 > Take Note! <br>
 > * The order of the keywords does not matter. e.g. 'chicken egg' will match 'egg chicken'.